ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 period are "hidden", to see the `.esmvaltool` directory in the terminal use `ls -la ~`.

-We run a text editor called ``nano`` to have a look inside the configuration file:
+We run a text editor called ``nano`` to have a look inside the configuration file and then modify it if needed:

 ~~~bash
   nano ~/.esmvaltool/config-user.yml